Ski: 2013-2014 MOMENT Belafonte, 187cm

 For the 12/13 season, MOMENT has assigned flex ratings to each of their skis.
 This is a relative number, of course, and it’s not the first time that a ski company has done this (PRAXIS Skis, for example, has been doing it for a while).
 But I hope it’s something that we see more companies incorporate.
 It’s pretty helpful to be able to situate a particular ski among a company’s entire line.

-As I wrote in my original review, the Belafontes are incredibly solid on groomers, and I would like to shake your hand if you have found a speed limit for them.
+As I wrote in my original review, the Belafonte is incredibly solid on groomers, and I would like to shake your hand if you have found a speed limit for them.

 But where the Belafonte particularly shines is when these groomers get bumped up a bit.
-You can find yourself going 40 (or 50 or 60+) miles per hour through a chopped runout or on well worn groomer, hit a bump, catch air, and land solidly, instantly tracking on edge rather than landing and feeling squirrely, swimming around, trying to get back into a carved trench.
+You can find yourself going 40 (or 50 or 60+) miles per hour through a chopped runout or on a roughed-up groomer, hit a bump, catch air, and land solidly, instantly tracking on edge rather than landing and feeling squirrely, swimming around, trying to get back into a carved trench.